luna1221/Global-COVID-19-Impact-Tableau-Dashboard/README.md

 Question: Which countries have the highest numbers of COVID-19 related deaths?
 Description: This bar chart lists countries based on total COVID-19 deaths, highlighting the significant impact of the pandemic.
 The highest mortality rates are seen in the United States, Brazil, and India, illustrating the challenges these countries face in dealing with the pandemic.

-Overview:
-The series of data visualizations provide a comprehensive overview of the global impact of COVID-19, illustrating disparities in mortality rates and highlighting regions most affected by the virus.
-The data underscores the need for effective public health measures and international cooperation to manage and mitigate the effects of global health crises.